arkq/bluez-alsa/README.md

 Before raising a new issue, please search previous issues (both open and closed), to see if your question has already been answered or problem resolved.
+If reporting a problem, please clearly state:

+* the version of BlueALSA that you are using (`bluealsa --version`),
+* if self-built from source, please state the branch and commit (`git log -1 --oneline`) and the configure options used,
+* the OS distribution and version you are using,
+* the version of Bluez (`bluetoothd --version`) and the version of ALSA (`aplay --version`),
-If reporting a problem, please clearly state the version of BlueALSA that you are using, and give sufficient information for readers to be able to reproduce the issue.
+* sufficient additional information for readers to be able to reproduce the issue.

 Please also look at the [wiki](https://github.com/Arkq/bluez-alsa/wiki) if you require help as there is a great deal of useful information.
 Unfortunately the